spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 ```
 > [!NOTE]
 > For technical reasons the export `xml_export:preserved_format` does not respect this setting.
 The
-> preserved format XML will always include the original corpus text.
+> preserved format XML will always contain the original corpus text.

 Each exporter may have additional options which can be listed with `sparv modules --exporters`.